Horseback Riding

 Central Pacific

 There are many beautiful places to see in the mountainous areas of Monteverde and Arenal.
-Several tours pass through guava farms and coffee plantations, traversing rivers and scenic valleys.
+Several tours pass through guava and coffee farms, traversing rivers and scenic valleys.
 Sunset tours offer breathtaking views of the Gulf of Nicoya.
-Arenal is an agricultural town and several horse ranches provide excursions to the La Fortuna Waterfall and Arenal Volcano.
-Some outfits feature full-day horseback excursions from the cloud forest town of Monteverde to Arenal and vice versa) while your luggage is transported by car to your destination hotel.
+Arenal is an agricultural town with several horse ranches providing excursions to the La Fortuna Waterfall and Arenal Volcano.
+Some outfits feature full-day horseback ride tours from the cloud forest town of Monteverde to Arenal and vice versa while your luggage is transported by car to your hotel.

 Helpful Hints: Be prepared to ride in the rain and wear boots (or tennis shoes) and long pants.
 Most companies provide large ponchos on tours.
 A hat is helpful for sunny and rainy days.
 Tours can be arranged with local tour companies, but be wary of outfits offering dirt-cheap prices; they will often use horses that are overworked and underfed.